PublicDataWorks/complaint-manager/README.md

   yarn test:client
   ```

-  (client tests can be run in docker like the others, but since it doesn't require the test database it can be run outside of docker which is faster)
+  (Client tests can be run in Docker like the others, but since it doesn't require the test database it can be run outside of Docker which is faster)

 #### Running server side tests in watch mode: